I am a professional content writer and aspiring author with a passion for the creepier things in life. Stick around to

-It is often said that imitation is the highest form of flattery, but when it comes to something as personal as a tattoo, I could not disagree with that sentiment more.
+We're all familiar with the saying, ''imitation is the highest form of flattery'', but when it comes to something as personal and individual as a tattoo, I could not disagree with that sentiment more.

-As tattoo popularity grows, so too does the likelihood of a tattoo being copied for one reason or another.
-While some people truly believe that they are being complimentary to their idols and that ripping off their body art will somehow gain their attention or affection, others are simply ignorant to how unimaginative and disrespectful it is to copy an already existing tattoo.
+Unfortunately, though, as the popularity of body art grows tenfold, so too does the likelihood of a tattoo being copied or ripped off.
+And while some disillusioned people out there seem to genuinely believe that sporting the same ink as their idols (or internet strangers) is a huge compliment and a sure-fire way of gaining their attention or affection, others are simply ignorant to how unimaginative and disrespectful it is to copy an already existing tattoo.

-Although I am not a tattoo artist, I can sympathise with how frustrating and disheartening it must be to have designs which have taken countless hours to create, stolen and used by predominantly inexperienced and lazy ''artists'' whose only goal is to make a quick buck.
+While I am not a tattoo artist, as a writer, I can sympathise with how frustrating and disheartening it must be to have designs, which have taken countless hours to create, stolen and used by predominantly inexperienced and lazy ''artists'' whose only goal is to make a quick buck.

 Inspiration Vs Copying

 To be clear, I'm not targeting those who take inspiration from a piece of art and turn it into their own thing.
-Being inspired by someone else's work is normal and it's vastly different than outright reproducing it and claiming it as your own idea.
+Being inspired by someone else's work is completely normal, whereas outright reproducing a piece of art and claiming it as your own idea is a whole different ball game that won't win you any points in the body art community.

-For example; it's okay to incorporate some aspects into the design you want - after all, we all get our ideas from somewhere and very rarely are our thoughts completely original.
-However, if you want to do more than just take inspiration from certain features, then the right thing to do is ask the original artists permission and ensure they are okay with it before you proceed with your plans any further.
+For example; there may be some aspects of a certain design that you want to incorporate into your own piece somehow.
+There's nothing wrong with this - after all, we all get our ideas from somewhere and very rarely are our thoughts ever completely original.
+On the flip side, if your heart is set on getting an already-existing design tattooed, then the right thing to do is ask the original artists permission and ensure they are okay with it before you proceed with your plans any further.